cndsv/cndsv/README.md

-- 👋 Hi, I’m @cndsv
+- 👋 Hi, I’m @cndsv,
-working as a DevOps architect
+currently working as a DevOps architect
-- 👀 I’m interested in Python, DevOps
+- 👀 I’m interested in Python, DevOps, Programming
-- 🌱 I’m currently learning Python, DevOps... (we never stop learning)
+- 🌱 I’m currently learning Python, DevOps (we never stop learning...), Django
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...